 You’ll achieve more buy-in and, ultimately, more success if you include your team in the process from the planning stage onward.
 The same goes for other stakeholders, like investors and board members, if you have them.
 Depending on your objectives, you might also want to loop in your clients or customers.

+It’s also crucial to know how to communicate KPIs.
 As all smart marketers know, an omnichannel approach works best for getting your message to all the right people.
 This means communicating across a variety of integrated channels.
 For example, you could:

 - Send an internal email outlining the KPIs you’re targeting and why.